 Winged Smoky Eye

-The best way to create a dramatic, winged smoky eye is by starting with black eyeshadow first, and creating a gradient on your lid.
-Work darker charcoals, grays, and silver on your lid with the lightest at the top, and blend, while only utilizing your black shadow for the actual wing.
+The best way to create a dramatic, winged smoky eye is by starting with darker charcoals, grays, and silver on your lid with the lightest at the top, and blend.
+Then go in with black eyeshadow, creating a gradient on your lid.
+Remember, only utilizing your black shadow for the actual wing.
 Smudge out the wing slightly (and gently!) with your fingers to create a wing with soft edges, rather than a sharp and precise tip.
-Get a gorgeous palette that has all the components you need, like this one from ColourPop.
+Get a gorgeous palette that has all the components you need, like the ColourPop Blowin' Smoke Shadow Palette ($14).

 Double the Wings

 Go for an ultra-subtle smoky eye that still brings the drama by applying a mini-wing to your lower lash line too.
 On your lids, apply the dark shade above your crease and a slightly lighter one on your lids before blending.
-Then, use black liner to create a wing on your lid, and use a precise eyeshadow brush (like the Detailer by Glossier Play) for your lower lash line.
+Then, use black liner to create a wing on your lid, and use a precise eyeshadow brush for your lower lash line.
 Extend the shadow on the bottom past where your lash line ends, and sweep it down in a slightly downward motion to create a wing opposite of the one on your lid.

 Opaque Matte Cat-Eye

 Bring the drama with a totally opaque black eyeshadow look—like this smoky, matte cat-eye.
 (Or should we say, matte-eye.)
-You’ll want a highly pigmented formula like this one by Kiko Milano, and if this look seems a little bold for you, you can focus on your lids first.
-Then, once you’re feeling brave, create a thick line of shadow under your lower lash line and connect it to the top line.
+You’ll want a highly pigmented formula like Kiko Milano Wet and Dry Eyeshadow in Matte Black ($2) and if this look seems a little bold for you, you can focus on your lids first.
+You can leave the lower lash line bare for a bold modern look, or create a thick line of shadow under your lower lash line and connect it to the top line.
 Pair with a nude lip to offset the drama.

-For a slightly sparkly final product, you’ll want a good finishing gloss like Eyeko's Galactic Lid Gloss.
+For a slightly sparkly final product, you’ll want a good finishing gloss like Jillian Dempsey Lid Tint in Dew ($28).
 Sweep your black eyeshadow across your lids and above your crease.
 Use a smudgeable black eyeliner pencil below your waterline, and then add a dab of finishing gloss to your lids and rub in with your fingers.
 Finish with mascara, and voila.

 There’s nothing better than a classic smoky eye—especially when you have eyes that “pop” like Adriana Lima (if only we could all be so lucky).
 Thankfully, this look is universally flattering and relatively easy to achieve with the help of a good dark-charcoal or raven-hued eyeshadow.
 You can use your fingers to apply to your lids, but we definitely recommend a precise eyeshadow brush for below your lash line—just finish it off with black eyeliner and mascara for extra definition.
 (And a dab of highlighter around your tear ducts for an extra brightening boost.)